Main Rang Sharbaton Ka: Background

 The song is rendered by Atif Aslam and Chinmayi.
 Aslam had previously sung for the actor Shahid Kapoor in "Bakhuda Tumhi Ho" from Kismat Konnection (2008).
 Chinmayi provided vocals for Ileana D'Cruz.
 In the song, Illeana is seen in a range of costumes; a total of seven.
 The song is shot in Cape Town and a part of the song is picturised in Victoria Wharf.
 The background of the song is kept colourful, decorated with kaleidoscopic colours, which goes according to the theme of the song.

 The song is mixed and mastered by Eric Pillai.
 It is composed by Pritam.
 Maracas is used throughout the song and mild guitar with percussion instrument were also used in the composition of the song.
 The tune of the song is layered with orchestra and the composition is kept simple.

 Release and response

 The official music was released on 26 August 2013 by Tips Music on YouTube.
 It was later released as a single on 29 August 2013.
 The song along with other tracks in the album were available on music-streaming platforms and for digital download on 10 September 2013.

 The song was positioned at 5 in "Times poll – 13 Best romantic songs" published by The Times of India.
+The song quickly became popular due to its heartfelt lyrics and emotional depth, touching the hearts of listeners.
+Its meaningful and poetic expressions resonated deeply with fans, capturing the essence of love and longing.
+The beautiful composition and Atif Aslam's soulful voice added to the emotional connection it built with audiences.